Here are some of the most frequently asked questions I get regarding myself or the blog.

 Why did you move back?

-Then after a whirlwind 18 months in the Hauptstadt, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
+After a whirlwind 18 months in Berlin, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
 There wasn’t a moment that I didn’t miss Berlin and I knew I wouldn’t be happy until I returned.
-Two years later in November 2014, I finally did.
-Four years later and I’m still here pursuing my dream working as an Agile Coach and travel blogger.
+Two years later in November 2014, it finally happened.
+Seven years later, I’m still here and have no plans to leave anytime soon.
+These days, I feel more German than Canadian.

-Why don’t you work as a travel blogger full-time?
+Why don’t you work as a blogger full-time?

 How do I get started in Berlin?